aniru-dh21/Tkinter-based-Whiteboard-App/README.md

 When coding a desktop app using Python and Tkinter, we define the size, position, buttons, and any other elements we want for our program.
 In this case, we need to create the following assets:
 - A title for app.
 - A white blank canvas for drawing.
-- A frame to hold the controls of your app in the same line.
+- A frame to hold the controls of our app in the same line.
 - A color button.
-- A clear canvas button to erase all your work and start drawing again.
+- A clear canvas button to erase all our work and start drawing again.
+- A slider to select your line width.